laurettemhlanga/terramind/README.md

 TerraMind uses six tokenizer for pre-training and generation.
 We provide some example code for using the tokenizer in [terramind_tokenizer_reconstruction.ipynb](notebooks%2Fterramind_tokenizer_reconstruction.ipynb).

+## Challenge

+Already working with TerraMind?
+Submit your use case to the [TerraMind Blue-Sky Challenge](https://huggingface.co/spaces/ibm-esa-geospatial/challenge), a bi-monthly award spotlighting the boldest, most imaginative ways using TerraMind.

 ## Citation